JeremieLitzler/journal/docs/posts/2022-09-22-supermarket-garlic-for-seed-charles-dowding/README.md

 heroAlt:
 #head:
 #  - [meta, { rel: canonical, href: url }]
-meta:
-  keywords:
+category:
   - Gardening
+tag:
   - Garlic
   - Seeds
   - No Dig
 ---

 ![A full harvest of a wide range of quality of the various heads](./harvest-of-supermarket-garlic.webp)